-The developmental evidence suggests that humans might use their initial knowledge of motion segmentation to learn image segmentation.
+This developmental evidence suggests that humans use their initial knowledge of motion segmentation to learn image segmentation.
 The most obvious problem in applying machine learning techniques to image segmentation is the need for a large set of pre-segmented data for training.
-One approach to this problem is to produce a large human-labeled segmentation database [9], but this is inherently expensive and in many images the identity of the object boundaries is unclear, even to a human.
-Are the drawers of a desk separate objects, or parts of the whole?
-Does detecting these types of boundaries diminish a model's ability to make more important distinctions, such as separating the desk from the rug it sits on?
+One approach to this problem is to produce a large human-labeled segmentation database [12], but this is inherently expensive, and in many images the identity of the salient boundaries is unclear, even to a human.
+Are the windows of a car separate regions, or parts of the whole?
+Does detecting these types of boundaries diminish a model's ability to make more important distinctions, such as separating the car from the road?

 Using motion information removes this difficulty.
 Just as infants join visual elements together by their common motion, a video camera and computer can automatically distinguish between moving objects and their immediate surroundings and provide a learning algorithm with cheap, unlimited training data.
 Furthermore, the training set will only contain object boundaries, so the model will not waste its explanatory power on the uncertain subdivision of an object into parts.
 With appropriate data, machine learning can capture the necessary contextual and environmental information for a particular segmentation task.
-A learned boundary detection algorithm can adapt and optimize its performance for different situations without the need for extensive manual tuning.
+A learned boundary-detection algorithm can adapt and optimize its performance for different situations without the need for extensive manual tuning.